Aera23/-/README.md

 http://forwhoallvglhpsx6dhycfb4fu4a2lqkvxtwlivruw765qxofyns7wqd.onion/
+(Yes, I know that the hosting IP and onionsite are linked with this Github.
+But it is useful if the onion goes offline, or the IP changes)
 # Chat and stopwatch
 * Included are the chat script, "creation stopwatch" and the CAPTCHA.
 * The stopwatch counts time since it was first run.
 To reset it, delete time2.txt